alphasine/AlphaScout/CONTRIBUTING.md

-# Contributing to NanoBrowser
+# Contributing to AlphaScout

-We deeply appreciate your interest in contributing to NanoBrowser!
-Every contribution helps make Nanobrowser more powerful and accessible for everyone.
+We deeply appreciate your interest in contributing to AlphaScout!
+Every contribution helps make the project more powerful and accessible for everyone.

 ## Quick Start